smallriver0316/algorithm-collections/LinkedList/README.md

 $ g++ delete_node.cpp
 $ ./a.out
 # input
-# first input is number of node
+# first input is number of nodes
 5
 # second inputs are nodes of linked list
 1 2 3 4 5